-Understanding the difference between test cross and backcross is important as test cross and backcross are two types of crosses used in genetics that are extremely helpful to identify the genotype of an animal or a plant.
-The major objective of performing test cross and backcross is to discover the heterozygosity or homozygosity of individuals by identifying the types of gametes that produce the dominant genotypes.
+Understanding the difference between test cross and backcross is important in genetics as they are two different types of crosses that are extremely helpful to identify the genotype of an animal or a plant.
+The major objective of performing the test cross and backcross is to discover the heterozygosity or homozygosity of individuals by identifying the types of gametes that produce the dominant genotypes.

 What is Test Cross?

-In test cross, F1 hybrid is crossed back with the recessive parent.
+In test cross, the F1 hybrid is crossed back with the recessive parent.
 In other words, test cross is the cross between a dominant phenotype (TT or Tt) and a homozygous recessive (tt).
-Mendel was the first person to perform the test cross to identify whether an individual is heterozygous or homozygous for dominant character.
+Mendel was the first person to perform the test cross to identify whether an individual is heterozygous or homozygous for the dominant character.
 Other than discovering heterozygosity, test cross is also useful to check the purity of the gametes produced by parents.

 What is Backcross?

-What is the difference between Test Cross and Backcross?
+What is the Difference Between Test Cross and Backcross?